-Each DDID may be associated with any one or more data attributes to facilitate with respect to a specific action, activity, process or trait, such as, by way of example and not limitation: (a) information reflecting an action, activity, process or trait associated with a Data Subject while associated with a current DDID (e.g., browsing information reflecting current web-based activity of a Data Subject while being associated with a current DDID) before the current DDID is replaced with a different DDID; (b) information with respect to past actions, activities, processes or traits previously associated with a Data Subject while associated with one or more previous DDIDs but with respect to which the Data Subject now desires to share information with a third party while associated with the current DDID (e.g., sharing pricing information with an e-commerce website that the Data Subject collected from said website in a previous browsing session while being associated with a previous DDID); and (c) new information that may help facilitate with respect to a desired action, activity, process or trait on behalf of the Data Subject while associated with a current DDID (e.g., indicating new desired size and color for a currently desired purchase of clothing from an e-commerce website).
-For purposes hereof, the combination of a and/or data attributes reflecting actions, activities, processes 40 DDID and any data elements associated with the DDID for a temporally unique period of time are referred to as a temporal data representation, or a "TDR."
+Each DDID may be associated with any one or more data attributes to facilitate with respect to a specific action, activity, process or trait, such as, by way of example and not limitation: (a) information reflecting an action, activity, process or trait associated with a Data Subject while associated with a current DDID (e.g., browsing information reflecting current web-based activity of a Data Subject while being associated with a current DDID) before the current DDID is replaced with a different DDID; (b) information with respect to past actions, activities, processes or traits previously associated with a Data Subject while associated with one or more previous DDIDs but with respect to which the Data Subject now desires to share information with a third party while associated with the current DDID (e.g., sharing pricing information with an e-commerce web site that the Data Subject collected from said web site in a previous browsing session while being associated with a previous DDID); and (c) new information that may help facilitate with respect to a desired action, activity, process or trait on behalf of the Data Subject while associated with a current DDID (e.g., indicating new desired size and color for information about one or more aspects of a Data Subject 40 a currently desired purchase of clothing from an e-commerce website).
+For purposes hereof, the combination of a DDID and any data elements associated with the DDID for a temporally unique period of time are referred to as a temporal data representation, or a "TDR."
 For purposes hereof, if no data is associated with a DDID, then a DDID and its temporal data representation (or "TDR") are identi-